Zytronium/experiment_1/README.md

 - Test 3:
   - Pull some CSS from assets/CSS
   - Prediction: It will work if test 2 worked (so it won't work)
+  - Results:
-  - Results: Failed, but could work with a slight modification to the thefactionnexus.tech to allow cross-origin sharing.
+    - First try failed, but could work with a slight modification to the thefactionnexus.tech to allow cross-origin sharing.
+    - Second try was a partial success!
+Couldn't fetch the text CSS file, but was able to apply some of the CSS file, not including custom fonts like Oxanium.
+Loading the CSS as a link in the HTML Head only worked withOUT the 'crossorigin' attribute.
 - Test 3.5:
   - Pull some CSS from assets/CSS from GitHub Pages version of the same website
   - Prediction: It will work